oobianom/r2resize/README.md

-# r2resize
+# r2resize: In-text resizing of images and tables in Rmarkdown and Quarto documents

-In-text resizing of images and tables in Rmarkdown and Quarto documents
+## In progress... not finished yet